niner/Inline-Perl5/README.md

     $p5.call('Test::More::plan', tests => 1);
 ```

-Please note that since Perl 6 does not have the same concept of "context",
+Please note that since Raku does not have the same concept of "context",
 Perl 5 functions are by default called in list context.
 See "Invoking a
 method in scalar context" for how to get around that.